deepankar-pathak1/Pyhton-From-basics/README.md

-# Pyhton-From-basics
+# Python-From-basics
-In this series we are going to discuss about basics of pyhton from depth.
+In this series we are going to discuss about basics of python from depth.